Last update July 2, 2015

 Because of pharmacokinetic data (high molecular weight, high capacity for serum protein-binding and poor oral or gut absorption) significant excretion into breast milk is unlikely.

-Used for obstetrical purposes (vaginal or C-section wounds) even during birth or in the puerperal period, has failed to cause harm neither to the newborn nor the breastfed child.
+Vaginal absorption is minimal (Nilsson 1989).
+Used for obstetrical purposes (vaginal or C-section wounds) even during birth or in the puerperal period, has failed to cause harm neither to the newborn nor the breastfed child (Pereira 2011) and it is preferable to the application of an iodinated disinfectant that can alter the thyroid function of the infant.
+(Nili 2015)

-Although use in the nipple may not cause troubles to the breastfed infant (except one reported case in 1989) it is not considered to be a justified practice for prevention of mastitis.
-Any way, it is preferred to avoid use on the nipple, at least on a long-term basis.
-If used, wash the nipple thoroughly before nursing.
+Although use in the nipple does not cause troubles to the breastfed infant (Herd 1986), except one reported case (Quinn 1989), it is not considered to be a justified practice for prevention of mastitis.
+(Vieira 2103)